allaboutevemirolive/numeric-lock/README.md

 The 3-digit password lock issue was resolved thanks to `JamieFlournoy`.
 I implement his solution from `Ruby` to `Java` and `Python`.

-The solution includes `Backtracking` and `Bruteforce` algorithms.
-Python is much easier to use than Java because it has more built-in functions and is math-friendly.
+The solution includes `Bruteforce` algorithms for both Java and Python.

 Source: